DontCallMeJennay/Case-Study-Declutter/README.md

 * Facebook plugin
 * ~~Paypal plugin~~
 * Plant pics from Flickr, with CC attribution
+* Not sure if database or authentication is required.
 * Issue: the client uses a PHP-based web host with little/no Node support.
   * Learning PHP/Laravel (?) from square one is a bit out of scope for this project.
   * Static pages and Vue for now; keep the templates for later porting to a dynamic setup.
-  * Update: planning deployment to Azure/Docker with Node/Express.
-* Not sure if database or authentication is required.
+  * Update: ~~planning deployment to Azure/Docker with Node/Express~~ With further research, I've found that services like Azure and GCP operate on an entirely different scale than hobby or small professional projects.
+Heroku's Hobby or Standard Professional hosting is adequate for this, as would be Firebase, I think.

 ## Process
 * Obtained photos from Flickr (Creative Commons licensing) and produced initial graphics and placeholder images in PhotoShop and FireAlpaca